kxxt/tracexec/README.md

 cargo install tracexec --bin tracexec
 ```

-You can also install `tracexec` from AUR.
+Arch Linux users can also install from the official repositories via `pacman -S tracexec`.

 ### Binary